stiagoflorez/strain_widget/README.md

 ## Architecture

 The website was created using [ExpressJS](http://expressjs.com/es/) and runs on the port 3000.
-Express will work as the web server and routing handler, whereas we use Html, javascript, and CSS for the view.
+Express will work as the web server and routing handler, whereas I use Html, javascript, and CSS for the view.

 [Bower](https://www.npmjs.com/package/bower) was used as a package manager and all the external libraries could be found within the folder bower_modules.